admercs/SimpleArgParse.jl/README.md

 ## Specification

 We approximate the [Microsoft command-line syntax](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/command-line-syntax-key).
 Optional arguments are surrounded by square brackets, values are surrounded by angle brackets (chevrons), and mutually exclusive items are separated by a vertical bar.
+Simple!

 ## Usage